DroneBlocks/dexi_led/README.md

 Since the visualization bridge exposes the **same exact services** as your hardware, you can:

-1. **Test Node-RED flows** - Point service calls to `/led_visualization_bridge/...` instead of `/dexi/led_service/...`
+1. **Test Node-RED flows** - Use the same service calls: `/dexi/led_service/...`
-2. **Test Vue applications** - Same ROS2 service calls, just different node namespace
+2. **Test Vue applications** - Identical ROS2 service calls, no changes needed
 3. **Verify effects and colors** - See exactly how your LED patterns will look on hardware
 4. **Debug timing and sequences** - Perfect for testing complex LED choreography

-This allows you to develop and test your LED applications locally with full confidence they'll work identically on your Raspberry Pi hardware.
+**Your Node-RED and Vue applications require zero changes** - the same service calls work for both simulation and hardware!